Himanshunitrr/Atlas-for-MMFM4DP/README.md

 It is **exhaustive**, **organized**, and **one-of-a-kind** — serving researchers, practitioners, and anyone interested in understanding or navigating the intersection of foundational models and computational pathology.

-> _"If multimodal foundation models are the future of pathology, MMFM4DP is your atlas."_
+> _"If multimodal foundation models are the future of pathology, this is your atlas."_

 ---